Peer Community In

 HOW ARE PREPRINTS EVALUATED?

-When submitting their preprint to a PCI, the authors suggest several suitable recommenders based on the topic.
-If a recommender decides to handle the preprint, this recommender initiates the peer-review process.
-This process is very similar to the evaluation process for publication in a journal and includes at least two high-quality peer reviews.
+When submitting their preprint to a PCI, the authors suggest several suitable recommenders.
+If a recommender decides to handle the preprint, they initiate the peer-review process.
+This process is very similar to the evaluation process for journal publication and includes at least two high-quality peer reviews.
 Based on these reviews, the recommender may reject the preprint, recommend it as it stands, or ask the authors to revise their article.
 Several rounds of reviews may be required before the recommender decides to reject or recommend a preprint.
-The recommender can recommend the article once satisfactory responses have been obtained from the authors and the necessary changes have been made.
-Once validated by the Managing Board, the “recommendation” and all the editorial correspondence (reviews, decisions, authors’ replies) are then published by the thematic PCI.
+The recommender can recommend the preprint once satisfactory responses have been obtained from the authors and the necessary changes have been made.
+Once validated by the Managing Board, the recommendation and all the editorial correspondence (reviews, decisions, authors’ replies) are then published by the thematic PCI.

 ARE THERE GUIDELINES FOR AUTHORS?